 My Five Credit Cards

-Starwood Preferred Guest American Express Credit Card which is my Amex choice for spend in the UK.
-If you want to apply for this card and drop me an email and I can supply you with a referral to get you 11,000 Starpoints if you spend £1,000 in the first 3 months of membership (I receive 5,000 Starpoints for each referral).
+Starwood Preferred Guest American Express Credit Card.
+If you want to apply for this card and drop me an email and I can supply you with a referral to get you 33,000 Marriott Rewards if you spend £1,000 in the first 3 months of membership.

 A BA Premium Plus American Express Card which I also in the UK.
 I spend exactly £10,000 on this card to spark a 2-4-1 voucher plus I get 1.5 Avios per £1 spent.
 If you drop me an email I can supply you with a referral to get an additional 1,000 Avios when you apply (which is currently 26,000 for the Premium Plus card including the 1,000 bonus and 6,000 for the standard free card).